dstroot/my-hugo-blog/content/about.md

 I’ve been happily married to Julie for over twenty-five years, and have I have two children, Matt and Elise, who make me very proud.
 Julie and I met at UCLA.
 Go Bruins!

 My favorites movies are Princess Bride and Dead Poets Society.
-I actually have "Carpe Diem" imprinted on my custom iPad cover!
+I actually have "Carpe Diem" imprinted on my custom iPad cover.

 I love driving/riding anything with a motor and enjoy both dirt and street motorcycing and yes I probably go too fast.
 I generally love anything outdoors.
 Seems I have really gotten into hiking lately.
 I appreciate a good 10-15 mile summit hike and have hit most of the local southern California peaks.
 It's good to get your heart rate up for 4-8 hours!